gabdelab/hnparser/README.md

 - a router like gorilla/mux or gin-gonic/gin - I personnally would recommend gin for its ease of use

+## TODO list

+- add more handlers tests, in particular some with real data
+- provide dockerfile for users who don't want to install Go
+- return JSON with error messages in case of user errors
+- the handlers tests should mock the usecase to test only the handler code

 ## Open questions

 ### Should we consider the fact that the results are sorted ?